 Real Estate Project Sales Office/Model Unit.
-A residential unit temporarily used for display purposes as an example of dwelling units available for sale or rental in a residential development and/or sales or rental offices for dwellings within the development.
+A residential unit temporarily used for

 Reception Facility.
 A facility that provides hosting and rental services of a banquet hall or similar for private events including, but not limited to, wedding receptions, holiday parties, and fundraisers, with food and beverages that are prepared and served on-site or by a caterer to invited guests during intermittent dates and hours of operation.
 Live entertainment may be provided as an ancillary use as part of an event.
 A reception facility is not operated as a restaurant with regular hours of operation.